Click here for full press release about the 2022 Chancellor’s Scholars!

 Travel

-- Membership in the Chancellor's Scholars community with events such as the CS Fall Banquet, CS suppers, and other activities that bring the 40 CS scholars on campus together for vertical mentoring from freshmen to senior and the chance to network, meet alumni, and plan for research, service, and leadership experiences.
+• Membership in the Chancellor's Scholars community with events such as the CS Welcome Event, CS Friendsgiving, and other activities that bring the 40 CS scholars on campus together for vertical mentoring from freshmen to senior and the chance to network, meet alumni, and plan for research, service, and leadership experiences.

-- Opportunities for service-learning courses and programs locally, and throughout the world, with the Appalachian and the Community Together office (with travel cost support from the Honors College).
+• Opportunities for service-learning courses and programs locally, and throughout the world, with the Office of Community Engaged Leadership.

 Housing